 C Assessment of risk: What are the hazards/cause of hazards?
 Who might be harmed and how?
 Control Measures What are we already doing?
 Do you need to do anything else to reduce/ manage this risk?
 Action by who/ when?
-Date completed times to enable more journeys to take place outside of peak hours where possible. • We will encourage parents, staff and pupils to walk or cycle to school if at all possible.
+Date completed cycle to school if at all possible.
 We will consider using 'walking buses' (a supervised group of children being walked to, or from, school), or work with the LA to promote safe cycling routes.
 Driving children to school will also be an option.
 Refer to Coronavirus (COVID-19): safer travel guidance for passengers • Pupils using public transport unaccompanied will be reminded that all passengers must wear a face covering.
 Children aged 3 to 10 years are exempt from the mandatory requirement to wear a face covering on public transport.
-Consider this to be best practice where the child understands how to wear a mask properly. • Car sharing to and from work/school is not currently advised unless the individuals are from the same household (or support bubble). • Ensure that a clear message is given to pupils about their general socialising behaviour beyond the school gates i.e. not congregating in large groups etc. Pupils with SEND will receive specific help and preparation for the changes to routine that this will involve, so teachers and SENCo's will plan to meet these needs, e.g. using social stories.
-Supply teachers, peripatetic teachers and/or other temporary staff can move between schools.
-They should ensure they minimise contact and maintain as
+Consider this to be best practice where the child understands how to wear a mask properly. • Car sharing to and from work/school is not currently advised unless the individuals are from the same household (or support bubble).
+The 'Rule of 6' applies to public transport, taxis and private hire vehicles and private vehicles (see: Coronavirus (COVID-19): Meeting with others safely (social distancing). • Ensure that a clear message is given to pupils about their general socialising behaviour beyond the school gates i.e. not congregating in large groups etc. Other considerations • Pupils with SEND will receive specific help and preparation Refer also to GOV UK Transport to school and other places of education: autumn term 2020 PMcC for the changes to routine that this will involve, so teachers and SENCo's will plan to meet these needs, e.g. using social stories. • Schools, local authorities, health professionals, regional schools commissioners and other services should work together to ensure that children with medical conditions are fully supported, including through the use of individual healthcare plans, so that they may receive an education in line with their peers.
+In some cases, the pupil's medical needs will mean this is not possible, and educational support will require flexibility.
+DfE Supporting Pupils at School with Medical Conditions remains in place.